-Located in the northwest corner of the Emerald Isle, Donegal is home to some of the most picturesque scenery in all of Ireland.
+Located in the northwest corner of the Emerald Isle, County Donegal is home to some of the most picturesque scenery in all of Ireland.

 Beautiful bays and deserted sandy beaches indent the rugged coastline.
 Magnificent mountains create a natural wilderness and haven for deer, fox and other wildlife.

 County Donegal is Ireland’s most northerly county although it is part of the southern Republic of Ireland.
 Malin Head, on the tip of the Inishowen peninsula, is Ireland’s most northerly point.

 It is located in the ancient province of Ulster.

 Bundoran is a family resort town in the shadow of Ben Bulben, with breathtaking views of Donegal Bay.
 It has emerged in recent years as an excellent destination for surfers and those seeking outdoor activities.

 Ballyshannon, the oldest town in Ireland, is surrounded by history and is known as the gateway to Donegal.
 Rory Gallagher, one of the world’s greatest guitarists ever, was born here.

 Ballyshannon Folk and Traditional Music Festival is the place to be in early August.